https://defraenvironment.blog.gov.uk/2026/07/13/building-a-more-resilient-uk-our-investment-in-climate-adaptation/

 The Met Office investment will support more advanced climate information and projections, helping decision-makers better understand future climate impacts.
 Meanwhile, the What Works Centre will focus on the practical side of adaptation, building evidence on which interventions work, for whom, and under what circumstances.

-Underlining this commitment to improving the basis for adaptation action, following the publication of the Climate Adaptation Research and Innovation Framework (CARIF) in April 2025, The Government Office for Science has published a Research and Innovation inventory to spotlight the Government's investment in climate adaptation.
+Underlining this commitment to improving the basis for adaptation action, following the publication of the Climate Adaptation Research and Innovation Framework (CARIF) in April 2025, the Government Office for Science has published a Research and Innovation inventory to spotlight the Government's investment in climate adaptation.
 Bringing together programmes funded across the current Spending Review period, it provides a comprehensive picture of the research, innovation and evidence helping the UK prepare for the impacts of a changing climate.

 This is all about giving organisations the confidence to make informed decisions.
 Whether it is designing flood-resilient communities, protecting water supplies, helping businesses manage heat risks or ensuring critical infrastructure can withstand future weather extremes, stronger evidence leads to better outcomes.